carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 {: .output}

-Now if we call MetaSPAdes at the command line it wont be any error, instead a long help will be displayed at our screen.
+Now if we call MetaSPAdes at the command line it wont be any error, instead a long help page will be displayed at our screen.
 ~~~
 $ metaspades.py
 ~~~